t4kaha00/Company-Project-2-Cajo/README.md

 3) Blank cropped picture, failing to combine with the cropped image.
 Error with calling js inside of php file.
 It doesnot recognize the javascript commands properly.
 The auto zooming is giving a hard time.
 It doesn't work properly when the browser is in 100% zoom.
 The cropped image is blank or black when the name is not specified.

-4) combining and saving the cropped image (3 hours) The zoom issue with the browser (3 hours) specifying the image name for cropping (2.5 hours)
+4) combining and saving the cropped image (3 hours), The zoom issue with the browser (3 hours), specifying the image name for cropping (2.5 hours)

 # Week 6: 18.02.2017 - 24.02.2017